danbev/learning-ai/notes/llava.md

    +-------------+      +----------------+
 ```
 But these are embeddings from different embedding spaces, so we need to project
 them into the same space.
-This is done by a trainable projection layer (W) on
+This is done by a trainable projection layer (W):
-top of
 ```
-   patch embeddings [0                 512]
+   patch embeddings [0                 511]
        (Z)

 Zᵥ = the patch embeddings